tarasowski/javascript-pocketguide/serverless/Readme.md

 # Serverless Introduction

 This list doesn't contain everything about serverless.
 Mainly this is my personal collection.
 The courses I've done and stuff I've read about serverless.
+There will be a bunch of typos and grammar mistakes.
+You can also checkout out my summaries above.
+Under /apps you can find also some code examples to play around.
+If you like it and would like to see more, hit star ⭐️ and help to spread this information among other GitHub geeks.

 ## Follow them or die!